plone/training/relations.rst

 The package `zc.relation` provides its own catalog, a relation catalog.
-This is a storage optimized for the queries needed. `zc.relation` is sort of an outlier with regards to documentation.
+This is a storage optimized for the queries needed. `zc.relation` is sort of an outlier with regards to zope documentation.
 It has extensive documentation, with a good level of doctests for explaining things.

 You can use `zc.relation` to store the objects and its relations directly into the catalog.
-But the default way usually involves storing a RelationValue object that references both sides of a relation.
+But the additional packages that make up the relation functionality don't use the catalog this way.

+We want to work with schemas to get auto generated forms.
 The logic for this is provided by the package `z3c.relationfield`.
 This package contains the RelationValue object and everything needed to define a relation schema, and all the code that is necessary to automatically update the catalog.